AY2122S1-CS2103T-F13-2/tp/docs/UserGuide.md

 * Marks the task at the specified `INDEX` as done.
 * The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Tasks with dates that have passed already will be marked with an overdue tag.
-* After marking an overdue task is completed, the overdue tag will no longer be displayed.
+* After marking an overdue task as completed, the overdue tag will no longer be displayed.

 </div>